Terrazzo is a wonderful medium for bringing color and creativity to commercial construction projects.

 Not Just for Floor Anymore:

-Though terrazzo’s reputation was built as a durable, low-maintenance, earth friendly flooring, its repertory as an artistic medium now extends to actual three-dimensional sculpture.
+Though terrazzo’s reputation was built as a durable, low-maintenance, earth friendly flooring, its repertoire as an artistic medium now extends to actual three-dimensional sculpture.
 Beached at the train tracks near the Pacific at Mukiltea Sounder Station in Renton, WA, are two 27-foot-long, solid concrete-core terrazzo earth canoes representing those of the area’s native inhabitants.
 One of Beaumont’s latest projects, the canoes are adorned with seashells, clear and colored glass, semiprecious stones and mother of pearl.
 Pictorial murals also join the list of recent award-winning Art in Public Places projects in terrazzo.
 In Detroit’s Harmonie Park/Paradise Valley, an outdoor installation of rustic terrazzo, designed by noted muralist Hubert Massey, pays homage to local musicians, historic buildings and public figures.
 The project also showcases the creative potential and durability of the medium.

 Designing with terrazzo is like painting a picture in stone.